Flyway

 If you choose to use a database hosted by your cloud provider for your development and shadow databases, you may choose to use some of your cloud provider's options to reduce costs for these environments.

 For example, if you are using Azure SQL Database, you may use the serverless compute tier to reduce costs for the environment when not in use.
-Please note that the serverless compute tier auto-pauses databases when note in use.
+Please note that the serverless compute tier auto-pauses databases when not in use.
 Connections which trigger the database to resume return an error stating that the database is unavailable with error code 40613.
-If you are using the serverless compute tier, you will see this error bubble up in Flyway Desktop when you trigger auto-resuming.
-Re-try your action following the error.
+If you are using the serverless compute tier, you will see this error bubble up in Flyway Desktop.
+Re-try your action and it should work.

 Another option to reduce costs when using Azure SQL Database for development or shadow databases is to use an elastic pool